 Sometimes you or your family need to see a doctor right away, but you may not require a trip to the emergency department.
 If that's the case, you can rely on The University of Kansas Health System's Urgent Care offices where you never need an appointment.
 Our advanced urgent care services are provided by experienced physician assistants and advance practice registered nurses.
 Services include treating injuries and medical conditions, as well as running diagnostic tests.

-Our five urgent care centers allow you to see a doctor without an appointment.
+Our five urgent care centers in the Kansas City area allow you to see a doctor without an appointment.
 You should use urgent care for medical problems that require attention, but are not serious enough to require a trip to the emergency room.
 These medical problems might include respiratory difficulties associated with asthma and allergies, sore throats, coughs, fever, rashes, minor injuries, headaches, vomiting and flu-like symptoms.

 Our urgent care centers allow you to see a physician, physician assistant or advanced practice registered nurse without an appointment.
 You should use urgent care for medical problems that require prompt attention, but are not serious enough to require a trip to the emergency room.
 These medical problems might include respiratory difficulties associated with asthma and allergies, sore throats, coughs, fever, rashes, minor injuries, headaches, vomiting and flu-like symptoms.